abizit/vue-slider/README.md

 ### Usage

-Wrap your slider items with the `<vue-slider :vslides='slides' :voptions='options'></vue-slider>` component directive and wrap the component with a container element (div, ul etc.).
+Wrap your slider items with the `<vue-slider :vslides='slides' :voptions='options'></vue-slider>` component and wrap the component with a container element (div, ul etc.).

 **NOTE:** `:vslides='slides'` and `:voptions='options'` are mandatory.